 If you’re participating in NaNoWriMo, I wish you good luck.
 Try not to stress over it too much.
 The objective of this ritual is to get you motivated and excited about writing.
-If you need some tips, check out my last post.
+Here’s some tips to get you started.